ClementTsang/opal/Why.md

-If this was a more serious project, I would have definitely gone with just using JS (or more likely, Typescript), which would be far easier to work with - there is/was stuff that I did during this project that would have definitely been easier in JS-land.
-However, since this project was more for exploration and fun, I'm fine with going with unconventional choices, and I learned a lot from doing so anyways.
+If this was a more serious project, I would have definitely gone with just using JS (or more likely, Typescript), which would be far easier to work with - there is/was stuff that I did during this project that would have definitely been easier in JS-land, especially with a framework like Svelte/Vue/React.
+However, since this project was more for exploration and fun, I'm fine with going with unconventional choices for the heck of it, and I learned a lot from doing it like this.

 ## Why Tailwind?

-Because I can't style things for my life and Tailwind CSS seemed like an easy one to work with.
+Because I can't style things for my life and Tailwind CSS seemed like an easy one to work with  in conjunction with Yew.
 For the most part, it's been alright in my experience, though getting it to play nicely with Yew and Trunk was a bit tricky at first.
+Feel free to refer to the repo if you're trying to figure that out in your own projects.